 - 1. Truancy from Class (Class Cut) See Truancy under Attendance.
 1st class = 1 ED, 2nd class = 2 EDs, 3 or more classes = 3 EDs. - 2.
 Excessive Tardiness to School On a quarterly basis, an ED will be assigned for every unexcused tardy over 5. - 3.
 Truancy from School See Truancy under Attendance.
-3 EDs will be assigned - 4.
+3 EDs will be assigned. - 4.
 Forged Note, False Dismissal Call or Forged/Altered/Misused Pass Signing or possessing any school-required permission slip for absences, dismissals, tardies, field trips or hall passes.
 Also, having someone call the school as a parent/guardian for a dismissal. - 5.
 Removal from Office Detention Any failure to comply with a teacher's request or any disruption in the OD room will result in dismissal from the OD. - 6.
 Electronic Devices See Electronic Devices in General Information. - 7.
+Recording- Recording video, audio or taking still photos of students or staff without their permission, and/or sharing the video or audio recording or photos with others, posting it online, distributing it through social media, or otherwise providing access to others without permission will be subject to both a violation of the Acceptable Use Policy and extended office detentions. - 8.
 Leaving School Grounds Leaving the building or property without permission.
-If a student leaves school grounds without permission, s/he may NOT return to school property.
+If a student leaves school grounds without permission, they may NOT return to school property.
 If a 7th period class is cut, it is assumed that the student has left school grounds.
-Parking privileges may be revoked if the student drives. - 8.
-Disruptive Behavior Any interruption or disruption of the educational process or good order of the school that occurs in the classroom, assembly, corridor, cafeteria, bus or other areas on school grounds. - 9.
-Unauthorized Area Presence in an area of the school or school grounds without permission. - 10.
-Failure to Verify an Absence/Tardy Failure to verify an absence will result in an unexcused absence and be treated as cutting class. - 11.
+Parking privileges may be revoked if the student drives. - 9.
+Disruptive Behavior Any interruption or disruption of the educational process or good order of the school that occurs in the classroom, assembly, corridor, cafeteria, bus or other areas on school grounds.

+- 10. Unauthorized Area Presence in an area of the school or school grounds without permission. - 11.
+Failure to Verify an Absence/Tardy Failure to verify an absence will result in an unexcused absence and be treated as cutting class. - 12.
 Repeated Failure to Attend Office Detention Upon the 4th incident of missing OD, an ED will be assigned.

-Group C - Inappropriate behavior resulting in up to 5 consecutive days of Extended Detention or up to 5 Out-of-School Suspensions (OSS)
+Group C - Inappropriate behavior resulting in up to 5 consecutive days of Extended Detentions (ED), In-School Suspensions (ISS). or Out-of-School Suspensions (OSS).